 Reserving Space/Placing Events on Calendar

-UMM uses a software system called Events Management System (EMS) to manage both scheduling space and adding events to our campus Master Calendar (http://events.morris.umn.edu/).
-Student orgs may schedule space on campus for meetings or events by going to the Office of Student Activities, Conferences and Events and working with staff there, or individuals may set up accounts on the Virtual EMS system (http://schedule.morris.umn.edu/).
+UMM uses a software system called Astra to manage both scheduling space and adding events to our campus Master Calendar (http://events.morris.umn.edu).
+Student orgs may schedule space on campus for meetings or events by going to the Office of Student Activities, Conferences and Events and working with staff there, or by requesting space through the Astra system on line at https://astra-prd.oit.umn.edu/AstraProd/Portal/GuestPortal.aspx.
+Only officers of a student organization can request space for an organization and a helpful quick start guide is available at http://www.classroom.umn.edu/docs/astra_schedule_guide.pdf.
 Once you have scheduled a campus space for your event it will automatically be placed into the campus calendar unless you indicate it is a private meeting or event.
-If you are holding an event off campus that you would like to appear in the campus calendar, simply follow the link on the calendar web site to submit an event that takes place off campus.
+If you are holding an event off campus that you would like to appear in the campus calendar, you will need to work with Student Activities, Conferences and Events to have that event placed in the Calendar.

 Events with Food